Last Updated on

 Having a good umbrella on hand will help keep you dry, clean and professional looking on those dreary days.
 With a lifetime guarantee and a vented double canopy, this umbrella won’t flip or break, and is small enough to fit into your bag or leave in your car.

 Another important part of job hunting is sending a nice thank you card after an interview or other important networking event.
-Sure you could simply send an email, but why not stand out instead?
+Sure you could simply send an email, but why not stand out instead by sending a handwritten thank you?

 Speaking of networking events, having a place to store business cards might come in handy.
 Yes, they still matter, even in this digital age.
 The holder can also be used to store your loyalty and points cards.